whistlepost/whistlepost/whistlepost-core/README.md

 # Whistlepost Core Model

-This project provides a [Sling Models] implementation for common Whistlepost resources.
+This project provides a [Sling Models] collection of Whistlepost site elements.